-Table 4 lists higher-level plans and legislation that are relevant to wildfire planning and risk mitigation within Electoral Area A. These plans help guide where and how activities like resource extraction occur on the landscape, which can affect both wildfire threat and consequence.
+Table 4 lists higher-level plans and legislation that are relevant to wildfire planning and risk mitigation within Electoral Area J. These plans help guide where and how activities like resource extraction occur on the landscape, which can affect both wildfire threat and consequence.
 Depending on the location of any proposed fuel management treatments, fuel management prescriptions and prescribed / cultural burn plans may need to address these plans as they relate to on-the-ground restrictions and policies for forest modification.

-To date there has been no Wildfire Urban Interface Wildfire Risk Reduction (WUI WRR) Plan completed for the plan area, although the Ministry of Forests (Selkirk Natural Resource District) suggested that a plan may be developed in 2027-2028.
-WUI WRR plans are led by the Ministry of Forests Crown Land WRR program.
-They are the next generation of Tactical Plan and serve as the primary wildfire risk reduction planning mechanism for Crown land in the interface.9
+A Wildfire Urban Interface Wildfire Risk Reduction (WUI WRR) Plan has been completed for part of the plan area west of Castlegar (Merry Creek and Rialto FSRs).
+WUI WRR plans are led by the Ministry of

+Forests Crown Land WRR program.
+They are the next generation of Tactical Plan and serve as the primary wildfire risk reduction planning mechanism for Crown land in the interface.10

-Table 4: Higher level plans and legislation relevant to Electoral Area A's WUI and this Plan.
+Table 4: Higher level plans and legislation relevant to the plan area

 Plan/Legislation Description and Relationship to CWRP The Forest and Range Practices Act & Government Action Regulations (GARs) The Forest and Range Practices Act integrates wildfire considerations into forest management by mandating proactive planning, authorizing necessary fire control actions, and promoting collaboration with Indigenous communities to enhance forest resilience against wildfires.
 Multiple GARs overlap the WUI.
-These include: - Non-legal Old Growth Management Areas - Ungulate Winter Range partial-harvest - Significant fish streams and rivers - Community watersheds - Regionally significant visual areas BC Provincial Open Burning Smoke Control Regulation The Open Burning Smoke Control Regulation came into effect in September 2019 and governs open burning relating to land clearing, forestry operations and silviculture, wildlife habitat enhancement, and community wildfire risk reduction. - The wildland-urban interface is within a Medium Smoke Sensitivity Zone and there are locations of High Smoke Sensitivity Zone including Crawford Bay and Wynndel.
+These include: • Non-legal Old Growth Management Areas • Ungulate Winter Range partial-harvest • Significant fish streams and rivers • Community watersheds • Regionally significant visual areas BC Provincial Open Burning Smoke Control Regulation The Open Burning Smoke Control Regulation came into effect in September 2019 and governs open burning relating to land clearing, forestry operations and silviculture, wildlife habitat enhancement, and community wildfire risk reduction. • Much of the wildland-urban interface is within a Low to Medium Smoke Sensitivity Zone with only pockets of High Smoke Sensitivity Zone around the municipality of Castlegar.
 Kootenay Boundary Higher Level Plan The Kootenay Boundary Land Use Plan Implementation Strategy was completed in 1997 and was discussed in the previous CWPP.
 Legal, spatially defined objectives for 'Connectivity Corridors', and 'Water Intakes Used for Human Consumption' apply within the AOI.
-A non-legal objective for fire-maintained ecosystem restoration also applies - this provision targets NDT4 ecosystems, which are present in 27% of the WUI.
-The remainder is classified as NDT3 (58%) - see Section 4.2.1.
-It must be noted that many of the KBHLP (Kootenay Boundary Higher Level Plan) objectives have been replaced with other legislation such as https://www2.gov.bc.ca/assets/gov/public-safety-and-emergency-services/wildfire-status/prevention/fire-fuel-management/fuels-management/wui_wrr_plan_development_standard_and_guidance_document.pdf
+A non-legal objective for fire-maintained ecosystem restoration also applies - this provision targets NDT4 ecosystems, which are present in 75% of the WUI (see Section 4.2.1).
+It must be noted that many of the KBHLP (Kootenay Boundary Higher Level Plan) objectives have been replaced with other legislation such as Government Actions Regulation (GAR) for special management of certain forest values including caribou habitat.
+Wildfire Act and Regulation Dedicated to wildfire management in BC.
+Key objective of the legislation is to specify responsibilities and obligations with respect to fire use, prevention, control and rehabilitation.

+https://www2.gov.bc.ca/assets/gov/public-safety-and-emergency-services/wildfire-status/prevention/fire-fuel-management/fuels-management/wui_wrr_plan_development_standard_and_guidance_document.pdf